-The Toffees chief insists the club will not rush into choosing a successor to the Manchester United-bound manager, and will only start the search once the season is overEverton chairman Bill Kenwright insists he will not rush into making an appointment to replace David Moyes when he leaves this summer to succeed Sir Alex Ferguson at Manchester United.
+The Toffees chief insists the club will not rush into choosing a successor to the Manchester United-bound manager, and it will only start the search once the season is over.

-Everton have been linked with a host of coaches already, from Wigan’s Roberto Martinez to Swansea’s Michael Laudrup, and Kenwright is adamant the club will take their time and consider all their options in their search for Moyes' successor.
+Everton has been linked with a host of coaches already, from Wigan’s Roberto Martinez to Swansea’s Michael Laudrup, and Kenwright is adamant the club will take its time and consider all their options in the search for Moyes' successor.

-Two goals from Kevin Mirallas saw the Toffess record a 2-0 over Sam Allardyce's side, and an 11th clean sheet of the season helped the club secure 6th place and a second successive Premier League finish above Merseyside rivals Liverpool.
+Two goals from Kevin Mirallas saw the Toffess record a 2-0 over Sam Allardyce's side, and an 11th clean sheet of the season helped the club secure sixth place and a second successive Premier League finish above Merseyside rival Liverpool.

 "It was a great victory," Kenwright said.
 "It was a great performance by the team, it was a great performance by the crowd and, once again, a great performance by a great manager."